twisted/twisted/docs/projects/web/howto/web-in-60/access-logging.rst

 Any tools expecting combined log format messages should be able to work with these log files.

 :api:`twisted.web.server.Site <Site>` also allows the log format used to be customized using its ``logFormatter`` argument.
-Twisted Web come with one alternate formatter, :api:`twisted.web.http.proxiedLogFormatter`, which is for use behind a proxy that sets the ``X-Forwarded-For`` header.
+Twisted Web come with one alternate formatter, :api:`twisted.web.http.proxiedLogFormatter <proxiedLogFormatter>`, which is for use behind a proxy that sets the ``X-Forwarded-For`` header.
 It logs the client address taken from this header rather than the network address of the client directly connected to the server.
 Here's the complete code for an example that both these features: